 Third line M3 – Green line

-The design of each Sofia Metro station is unique.
-Especially the more newly-launched stations.
-The designed complements the meaning and symbolism of the places that the stations serve.
+The design of each Sofia metro station is unique.
+Especially the newer stations.
+The design complements the meaning and symbolism of the places that the stations serve.

-The Sofia Metro is the most convinient way of travel in Sofia, as for example you can go to Sofia Airport from the Central Railway Station for about 40 minutes, which won’t be possible with the traffic above ground.
+The Sofia metro is the most convenient way to travel in Sofia, as for example you can go to Sofia Airport from the Central Railway Station in about 40 minutes, which will not be possible with traffic above ground.